-PCS has read the eligibility criteria in the Prospectus/the Mortgage Sale Agreement.
+PCS has read the Eligibility Criteria in the Prospectus/Amended and Restated Mortgage Sale Agreement).
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus/Mortgage Sale Agreement they meet the "documented" requirement.
+As they are in the Prospectus / Amended and Restated Mortgage Sale Agreement they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.